Connect with others who understand.

 Migraine Without Aura

 The most common type of migraine is migraine without aura.
-In this type, all of the most common migraine symptoms are usually present except for the aura.
+In this type, the attacks present with migraine symptoms except for the aura.

 Migraine With Brainstem Aura

-Formerly known as a basilar migraine, migraine with brainstem aura causes typical migraine symptoms including aura, with the additional symptoms of vertigo, slurred speech, tinnitus (ringing in the ears), impaired hearing, and uncoordinated movements.
-People having a migraine with brainstem aura tend to hyperventilate and become extremely anxious.
+Formerly known as a basilar migraine, migraine with brainstem aura causes typical migraine symptoms including aura, with additional symptoms of:

 Chronic Migraine

-Cluster headaches, so called because they occur in a series, are a more rare form of migraine.
+Cluster headaches, so called because they occur in a series, are a rarer form of headache.
 Series of cluster headaches may last for weeks or months, followed by a headache-free remission period that may last for months or years.
 Cluster headaches can also cause eye redness and tearing, sweating, and nasal congestion.

 Hemicrania Continua